Get started with Baxter

 Templates are yours to change

-Open any file in templates/issues/ or templates/other/ and edit the sections to match your team's standards.
+Open any file in templates/ and edit the sections to match your team's standards.
 Baxter reads whatever is on disk — no config required.

 One request at a time